Skip Navigation

 Students deserve safe communities, schools, and campuses that promote their learning and development.
 But sadly, children and young people are surrounded by gun violence.

-According to the Pew Research Center’s recent analysis of federal data, the number of children and teens killed by gunfire in the U.S. increased by 50 percent between 2019 and 2021.
+Pew Research Center’s recent analysis of federal data, the number of children and teens killed by gunfire in the U.S. increased by 50 percent between 2019 and 2021.
+The Pew Research Center reported in 2024 that nearly 60% of educators worry about the possibility of gun violence at their schools.

-Our students are coming of age in an era of mass shootings in grocery stores, malls, and banks, at Fourth of July parades, concerts, and places of worship—anywhere we gather.
+Our students are coming of age in an era of mass shootings in many of the places we gather.
 Massacres at Columbine, Virginia Tech, Sandy Hook, Umpqua Community College, Marjory Stoneman Douglas High School, Robb Elementary, the Covenant School, and other schools have traumatized children, their families, and educators.

 Students should not have to endure drills on how to hide from mass murderers.
-Educators should not be forced to act as shields against assault weapons and make impossible choices to try to protect students from the worst horrors imaginable.
+Educators should not be forced to make impossible choices in harrowing attempts to protect students from the worst horrors imaginable.

-97Percent, a bipartisan gun safety organization, unveiled research in October 2022 revealing that 70 percent of gun owners favor laws that would reduce gun injuries and deaths.
+Research in 2024 by 97Percent, a bipartisan gun safety organization, revealed that 85% of gun owners support universal background checks and policies disqualifying violent offenders from owning guns.
 We must come together to pass commonsense reforms, such as a ban on assault weapons and background checks on gun show sales and transfers.

 Resources: Responding to Gun Violence